splicemachine/spliceengine/platforms/hdp2.6.5/docs/HDP-installation.md

 <img src="docs/dependent_config.jpeg" alt="dependent_config.jpeg" width="400" height="200">

 **Note**: Ambari will not show all the recommended values in some situations.
-Make sure these important configurations are set properly by clicking "recommend" button next to the configs:
+Make sure these important configurations are set properly, by selecting the service name and clicking on the "Advanced" tab:

 (1) In HBase's config "Advanced hbase-site", make sure `hbase.coprocessor.master.classes` includes `com.splicemachine.hbase.SpliceMasterObserver`.

 (2) In HBase's config "Advanced hbase-site", make sure `hbase.coprocessor.regionserver.classes` includes `com.splicemachine.hbase.RegionServerLifecycleObserver`.
+If the property is not found, you can add the property in "Custom hbase-site".

 (3) In HBase's config "Advanced hbase-site", make sure `hbase.coprocessor.region.classes` includes `org.apache.hadoop.hbase.security.access.SecureBulkLoadEndpoint,com.splicemachine.hbase.MemstoreAwareObserver,com.splicemachine.derby.hbase.SpliceIndexObserver,com.splicemachine.derby.hbase.SpliceIndexEndpoint,com.splicemachine.hbase.RegionSizeEndpoint,com.splicemachine.si.data.hbase.coprocessor.TxnLifecycleEndpoint,com.splicemachine.si.data.hbase.coprocessor.SIObserver,com.splicemachine.hbase.BackupEndpointObserver`.
-If the property is not found, you can add the property in "Custom hbase-site".

-(4) In Hbase's config "hbase-env template", make sure the comments like "Splice Specific Information" are in the configurations.
+(4) In Hbase's config "Advanced hbase-env" in property "hbase-env template", make sure the comments like "Splice Specific Information" are in the configurations and update HDP version values using the proper version (i.e. 2.6.1.0-129 change to 2.6.0.3-8 ).

 6. Please click next all the way down to this page ,then click 'deploy'.
 After that finishes, Splice